 The science of fingerprint identification stands out among all other forensic sciences for many reasons, including the following:

-Established the first professional certification program for forensic scientists, the IAI's Certified Latent Print Examiner (CLPE) program in 1977.
+● Established the first professional certification program for forensic scientists, the IAI's Certified Latent Print Examiner (CLPE) program in 1977.
 The fingerprint discipline has never claimed forensic fingerprint experts (latent print examiners) are infallible.
-For over four decades, the IAI's certification program has been issuing certification to those meeting stringent criteria and revoking certification for serious errors such as erroneous identifications.
+For over four decades, the IAI's certification program has been issuing certification to those meeting stringent criteria and revoking certification for errors (quality assurance problems) such as erroneous identifications.

-Continues to expand as the premier method for identifying persons, with tens of thousands of persons added to fingerprint repositories daily in America alone.
+● Continues to expand as the primary method for accurately identifying persons in government record systems, with many thousands of persons added daily to fingerprint repositories worldwide.

 ● For more than a century, has remained the most commonly used forensic evidence worldwide.
 In most jurisdictions, fingerprint examination cases match or outnumber all other forensic examination casework combined.
-Fingerprints harvested from crime "scenes lead to more suspects and generate more evidence in court than all other forensic laboratory techniques combined.
-2"
+Fingerprints harvested from crime "scenes lead to more suspects and generate more evidence in court than all other forensic laboratory techniques combined."

-Other visible human characteristics such as facial features tend to change with age, but fingerprints are relatively persistent.
-Barring injuries or surgery causing deep scarring, or diseases such as leprosy damaging the formative layers of friction ridge skin, finger and palm print features have never been shown to move about or change their unit relationship throughout the life of a person (and injuries, scarring and diseases tend to exhibit telltale indicators of unnatural change).
+Other visible human characteristics, such as facial features, change considerably with age but fingerprints are relatively persistent.
+Barring injuries or surgery causing deep scarring, or diseases such as leprosy damaging the formative layers of friction ridge skin, finger and palm print features have never been shown to move about or change their unit relationship throughout the life of a person (and injuries, scarring, and diseases tend to exhibit telltale indicators of unnatural change).

 In earlier civilizations, branding or maiming (cutting off hands or noses) were used to mark persons as criminals.
-The thief was deprived of the hand which committed the thievery.
-Ancient Romans employed the tattoo needle to identify and prevent desertion of mercenary soldiers from their ranks.
+The thief was sometimes deprived of the hand which committed the thievery.
+Ancient Romans tattooed mercenary soldiers to help prevent desertion.

 Before the mid-1800s, law enforcement officers with extraordinary visual memories, so-called "camera eyes," identified previously arrested offenders by sight alone.
-Photography lessened the burden on memory but was not the answer to the criminal identification problem.
-Personal appearances change.
+Photography lessened the burden on memory, but it was not the answer to the criminal identification problem because personal appearances change.

-Around 1870, French anthropologist Alphonse Bertillon devised a system to measure and record the dimensions of certain bony parts of the body.
-These measurements were reduced to a formula which, theoretically, would apply only to one person and would not change during his/her adult life.
+Around 1880, French anthropologist Alphonse Bertillon devised a system to measure and record the dimensions of certain bony parts of the body.
+These measurements were reduced to a formula that, in theory, would only apply to one person and would not alter over the course of his or her adult life.
 Bertillon also pioneered the concept of arrest photos (mugshots) taken simultaneously with bodily measurements and fingerprints.

-Ancient artifacts including carvings similar to friction ridge skin have been discovered in many places throughout the world.
-Picture writing of a hand with ridge patterns was discovered in Nova Scotia.
+Ancient artifacts with carvings similar to friction ridge skin have been discovered in many places throughout the world.
+Prehistoric picture writing of a hand with ridge patterns was discovered on a cliff in Nova Scotia.
 In ancient Babylon, fingerprints were used on clay tablets for business transactions.

-Dutch anatomist Govard Bidloo's 1685 book, "Anatomy of the Human Body" also described friction ridge skin (papillary ridge) details.
+1685 - Bidloo Dutch anatomist Govard Bidloo's 1685 book, "Anatomy of the Human Body" included descriptions of friction ridge skin (papillary ridge) details.

-In 1686, Marcello Malpighi, an anatomy professor at the University of Bologna, noted fingerprint ridges, spirals and loops in his treatise.
-A layer of skin was named after him; "Malpighi" layer, which is approximately 1.8 mm thick.
+1686 - Malpighi In 1686 Marcello Malpighi, an anatomy professor at the University of Bologna noted that fingerprint ridges, spirals and loops in his treatise.
+A layer of skin was named after him, the "Malpighi" layer, which is approximately 1.8 mm thick.